KidzEyes is not your ordinary survey site. They claim they will pay your kids for completing their surveys.

 As you can see, KidzEyes is not a survey site you can hope to earn a decent income from.

-But, it can prove to be a valuable parenting tool you can use to help teach your kids the value of patience and hard work, which, in my opinion, is much better than the monetary reward.
+But, you might find it to be a valuable parenting tool you can use to help teach your kids the value of patience and hard work – but they will need A LOT of patience on this site, in my opinion.
+So you need to make sure they do it with the right expectations so they do not end up getting disappointed.

 If you are looking for survey sites for yourself though, I recommend you check out the top survey sites in your country.